AndyBaca/Data_vis/README.md

 # Data_vis
-Different projects involving data visualization
+Information of the different projects involving data visualization

 A/B testing: I used ANOVA & Tukey's test to determine which promotion did the best in sales